OmerShubi/DUBUS/README.md

 We assume that databricks and the VM are configured to be able to communicate with each other securely.

 ### Frontend

+DataBricks - Tested on Databricks Runtime Version `6.4` which includes Apache Spark `2.4.5`, Scala `2.11` and python `3`.

 1. Clone the repository into your databricks workspace - `git clone https://github.com/scaperex/DUBUS.git`
 2. Assuming `conda` is installed, install the necessary packages by `conda create -f enviroment.yml`
 3. Activate the environment with `conda activate <env_name>`
-4. Install additional components - ElasticBridge TODO

-Tested on TODO
+4. Install additional components - ElasticSearch-Spark.
+To install the Elastic connector (sink) follow the [DataBricks Documentation](https://docs.databricks.com/libraries/cluster-libraries.html).
+Specifically, our code uses `elasticsearch_spark_20_2_11_7_9_3.jar`.
+Download and install it from [Elastic](https://www.elastic.co/guide/en/elasticsearch/hadoop/current/install.html).

 ### Backend
 This part is done on your VM (e.g. Azure).